 In addition, suitable shoe storage will make everybody's favorite footwear easier to put away properly and find, without the need for decluttering your home all the time.
 So, if you want to keep your collection in check, here are 9 space-saving ideas to organize shoes in your entryway to suit any home, lifestyle and budget.

 Before organizing your footwear, you might want to know how to clean Ugg boots without ruining them, or how to clean white shoes to get them looking brand new.
+Plus, here are 5 home extension mistakes to avoid, according to an expert.

 1. Vertical shoe rack